idkwhereisthisname/idkwhereisthisname.github.io/downloads.md

-coming soon™ i guess

-basically this page is finished (?) but the files i will (probably) publish arent, so heres the [main page](https://idkwhereisthisname.github.io)
+this is so empty, so heres the [main page](https://idkwhereisthisname.github.io)